Human data annotation: behind the scenes of quality Gen AI

 Let’s dive in!

 Getting high-quality annotated data is one of the most difficult and time-consuming aspects of the AI process.
-But generative AI brings new challenges; instead of simply tagging and categorizing existing information, data professionals may be involved in generating new content, crafting prompts for generative models, or even curating training datasets with specific biases or styles in mind.
+But generative AI brings new challenges.
+Instead of merely tagging and categorizing existing information, data professionals might generate new content, craft prompts for generative models, or curate training datasets with specific biases or styles.

 While AI-based systems can assist and accelerate the process, human input is essential to prepare, label, and validate the data.
 Relying on crowdsourced annotators appears to be a cost-effective approach for some companies.
 However, it can’t match the level of accuracy, consistency, and quality control you can achieve from working with a team of highly trained, in-house experts.